the stroke of midnight on Friday 7th July 2000, the day when

 CC: Robert Englund.

 the van… just waiting on Priscilla.
-I was the last guy to get in the van.
-I grabbed
+I was the last guy to get in the

-"WAIT!"
+driver goes, "WAIT!"
 He grabs my arm and says, "Don’t shut the door!"
-She

 that door literally stopped about and inch and a half to her fingers.

 Would have crushed her fingers!
 She sat down next to me and I was like;